terminusdb-labs/tdb-cli/README.md

   cms:
     endpoint: TerminusCMS
     credentials: mytokencredentials
+    # note that on TerminusCMS, team and organization tend to be the same
+    # unless you're collaborating across organizations.
     team: myteam
-    organization: myteam # note that on TerminusCMS, team and organization tend to be the same unless you're collaborating across organizations.
+    organization: myteam
 ```

 ### An example minimum configuration for a self-hosted instance